tomas-osswald/switch_2020_g3/docs/US001_CreateStandardCategory.md

 - 1. Category Name - the designation of the standard category to add
 - 2. Parent Category ID - if it is a subcategory the parent category must be indicated

-The registration date of the family is also kept and is equal to the system's date at the time of registration

 # 3. Design

-The process to fulfill this requirement requires the actor to select they want to create a new standard category, which would prompt the input of the designation or name for that category.
+The process to fulfill this requirement requires the actor to select they want to create a new standard category, which would prompt the input of the designation or name for that category and the id of its parent category.
 Given the current absence of an UI layer the Int *parentCategoryID* and String *standardCategoryName* will be passed directly into the AddStandardCategoryController.

 ```` puml